 Built in part with taxpayer funds — voters approved a measure for the city to contribute a maximum of $99 million to the project back in 2010, including $84 million for the stadium and $15 million for infrastructure — the Cubs will run the stadium and other accouterments like the player development facility, indoor batting cage, mini field for infield practice and two full-sized fields.
-The facility is located near Rio Salado Drive and Dobson Road, and the city will control the neighboring Riverview Park; the park will feature a lake for fishing and climbing walls, among other attractions.
+The facility is located near Rio Salado Parkway and Dobson Road, and the city will control the neighboring Riverview Park; the park will feature a lake for fishing and climbing walls, among other attractions.

 Throughout the project, Mesa Mayor Scott Smith said the construction was on-time and consistently on track to open this winter.
 General Manager of Spring Training Operations Justin Piper concurred with Smith’s assessment, saying during a tour on Oct.
 10 the stadium is the Cubs anticipate a completion date of Dec.
 1.